-This is the default perspective that is displayed the first time that you start the Message Brokers Toolkit.
+The Broker Application Development perspective is the default perspective that is displayed the first time that you start the Message Brokers Toolkit.
 Application developers work in this perspective to develop and modify message flows.
-The figure below shows the Broker Application Development perspective with a message flow open in the Message Flow editor.
+The figure above shows the Broker Application Development perspective with a message flow open in the Message Flow editor.